Email Us Contact

 A private investigator is not just someone who follows people - that is a Hollywood stereotype.
 In reality, licensed PIs are trained professionals who combine fieldwork, technology, legal knowledge, and analytical skills to solve problems that ordinary people and businesses cannot handle on their own.

-Private investigators in the United States operate under strict state licensing laws.
+Private investigators in the United States operate under state licensing laws.
 Each state has its own requirements for education, training, experience, and examination before issuing a PI license.
-This regulatory framework ensures that licensed investigators meet professional standards and operate within legal boundaries.
+This regulatory framework is designed to make licensed providers meet professional standards and operate within legal boundaries.

 Here is what separates a professional PI from amateur efforts: